stephenh/ts-proto/README.markdown

 ### NestJS Support

 We have a great way of working together with [nestjs](https://docs.nestjs.com/microservices/grpc). `ts-proto` generates `interfaces` and `decorators` for you controller, client.
 For more information see the [nestjs readme](NESTJS.markdown).

+# Sponsors

+Kudos to our sponsors:

+* [ngrok](https://ngrok.com) funded ts-proto's initial grpc-web support.

+If you need ts-proto customizations or priority support for your company, you can ping me at [via email](mailto:stephen.haberman@gmail.com).

 # Building